 After clicking the Assistant Editor icon, a second window will pop open showing the ViewController source.
-Right-click (or Controller-click) and drag the button to the code window, as shown in Figure 7-19.
+Right-click and drag the button to the code window, as shown in Figure 7-19.

 Figure 7-19.
-Using the Assistant editor to create your method
+Using Assistant Editor to create your method

-4. When you release the mouse, a little window will pop up, as shown in Figure 7-20.
+When you release the mouse, a little window will pop up, as shown in Figure 7-20.